 Clinicians may only access information related to the treatment of patients with whom they have a clinical relationship, for which they have been asked to provide a consultation, or whose records the clinician has written permission from the patient to access.
-Personnel are not authorized to access the medical record of co-workers, friends, or family members without written authorization (Communication with Family and Friends) from the patient unless they are directly involved in the care of that patient.
-Access to your own Electronic Medical Record (EMR) is view-only; changes, updates or any other actions inside your EMR are not allowed.
+Personnel are not authorized to monitor trackboards (e.g., Emergency Department, operating rooms, and procedural areas) or other reports within the electronic medical record or other clinical applications without a specific clinical need.
+Personnel are not authorized to access the medical record of co-workers, friends, or family members without written authorization (Communication with Family and Others form) from the patient unless they are directly involved in the care of that patient under the supervision of a member of the VUMC medical staff.
+This includes minor childrens' Electronic Medical

+Records (EMR).
+You may access your own EMR as view-only; changes, updates or any other actions inside your EMR are not allowed.

+Every keystroke made within the electronic medical record is logged by the system.
 Electronic audit trails of accesses to patient information are conducted and maintained.
-These audit trails record the machine name, user, date, time and patient identification.
+These audit trails record the machine name, user, date, time, user action within the system, and patient identification.